ManuelHettich/synthetic_acne_images/README.md

 ## Inference and Simulation of Multimodal N-of-1 Trials

 After fine-tuning the Stable Diffusion models to generate identity-preserving images for multimodal N-of-1 trials, we provide an inference script `sdxl-dreambooth-lora-inference.ipynb` located in the `inference` folder.
 This script is designed to use the fine-tuned models to simulate a trial with 10 patients, each having 140 generated images, demonstrating the efficacy and personalized capability of the models in a clinical or research setting.
+It uses a random image with the lowest acne severity level from the [ACNE04](https://github.com/xpwu95/ldl) dataset as input for the img2img inference with the following parameters: strength=0.1, guidance_scale=12.
+Please note that the inference might not work well with an input image outside of the original data distribution in [ACNE04](https://github.com/xpwu95/ldl).

 ### Inference Script Overview

 The `sdxl-dreambooth-lora-inference.ipynb` script automates the generation of images based on the fine-tuned models.
-It leverages a dataset of pre-defined conditions to simulate an N-of-1 trial environment, showcasing how the models can be applied to generate personalized images under specific clinical conditions or treatments.

-#### Features:

-- **Automated Image Generation:** Generates images for each patient in the trial, simulating different conditions or time points.
-- **Customizable Conditions:** Utilizes a CSV file to define patient-specific conditions, allowing for a wide range of simulations.
-- **Efficient Processing:** Optimized for performance, enabling the processing of multiple patients and conditions in a streamlined manner.
+It uses the input file `inference/sim_acne.csv` to generate a collection of identity-preserving images with varying levels of acne severity.

 #### Dataset: